What Does `tar` And `zip` Mean in File Suffix

 - Solution: First bundle files into a

-:# Create a compressed tarball tar -czvf archive.tar.gz file1.txt dir1/ # Extract a compressed tarball tar -xzvf archive.tar.gz
+.tararchive, then compress the entire archive withgzip:# Create a compressed tarball tar -czvf archive.tar.gz file1.txt dir1/ # Extract a compressed tarball tar -xzvf archive.tar.gz - Result: A single compressed archive (

-) containing multiple files.
+.tar.gzor.tgz) containing multiple files.

 Other Compression Formats

-compression (even slower but higher compression ratios).
+.tar.bz2: Usesbzip2compression (slower but better compression thangzip)..tar.xz: Usesxzcompression (even slower but higher compression ratios).

 Summary

-: Combines both—archiving with compression.
+.tar: Archives multiple files into one (no compression)..gz: Compresses a single file (no archiving)..tar.gz: Combines both—archiving with compression.
 Use this when you need to bundle and shrink multiple files.